top of page

 Another part of my Berkeley experience was going to Cal Bear football games.
 This started very early in my life.
 Memorial stadium was a classic gridiron palace.
 It had been built in the twenties as a memorial to war dead.
 Just above the stadium was “tightwad hill” where people could look down into the stadium and watch games for free.
 As a kid I sold programs at the games.
 We didn’t make much money, but we got into the games without having to pay.

-We spent hours as kids playing touch football on the practice fields around the stadium.
+We spent hours as kids playing a form of tackle football on the practice fields around the stadium.
 And if someone left the gate open, we would go in and play on the stadium field itself until we were thrown out.
 I remember as a young boy attempting to run from one end of the field to the other.
 About the 50 yard line (half way) I dropped exhausted.
 Real football was harder than it looked.

 The BIG game against Stanford was always the best.
-The fraternities would deck their houses in Cal colors, there were lots of raids on the Stanford campus to steal enemy keepsakes and the stadium was full no matter how good the team was.
-We watched a lot of Cal football games and suffered through the bad years and the occasional good one.
-As kids we would walk home down fraternity row where the drunken parties were just starting.
-I remember wanting to hang out on campus during high school, but my Dad would say, there would be plenty of that later when I went to college.
-Of course everything changed and frat life was not something to be into by the time I went to college.
+The fraternities would deck out their houses in Cal colors and there were lots of raids on the Stanford campus to steal enemy keepsakes.
+The stadium for the "big game" was full no matter how good the teams were.
+As kids we would walk home down fraternity row where the drunken parties were just starting up.
+I remember wanting to hang out on campus during high school, but my Dad would say, there would be plenty of time for that later when I went to college.
+Of course everything changed and frat life was not something to be into by the time I went off to Cal Poly.

 The Play

-We were sitting in the south end, which were not our usual seats.
-The game went back and forth and Cal was ahead by two points near the end, but Stanford got the ball back with a couple of minutes to go.
+We were sitting in the south end of the stadium.
+The game went back and forth until Cal was ahead by two points near the end.
+However, Stanford got the ball back with a couple of minutes to go.
 Stanford’s quarterback was John Elway who would later go on to star in the NFL.
-Stanford began their drive toward us in the South end converting play after play including a huge fourth down.
+Stanford began their drive towards us in the South end converting play after play including a huge fourth down.
 Like so many times before we had this sickening feeling that they were going to kick a field goal with just seconds left and Cal would lose again.
-Sure enough they did.
-4 seconds was left on the clock.
+Sure enough they did leaving 4 seconds on the clock.
 We were all packing up as Stanford kicked off.

 It should have been a routine stop, but the Cal players started lateraling the ball to each other just as they were about to be tackled.
 We were still packing up as we watched this happen.
 All of a sudden the fifth Cal player to get the ball broke free and headed directly into the Stanford band that was coming on the field thinking the game was over.
 We saw the Cal player with the ball disappear into band and then into the end zone.
 I remember feeling, that didn’t just happen.
 That can’t count.

 The officials conferenced and then signaled touchdown and the stadium went nuts.
-We had been witness to one of the most famous plays in football history.
-It would later be called simply “the play.”
+We had been witness to one of the most famous plays in college football history.
+It would later be simply called “the play.”
+And we have the ticket stub and video above to prove it.

-After all those Cal seasons they never went to the Rose Bowl championship game after 1954.
-They came close a couple of times.
-My brother Bruce and I always said that on the day Cal clinched the Rose Bowl there would be a big earthquake on the fault that runs under the stadium and that would that.
-It never happened and although Cal was the one Bay Area team that did not have championship runs in our lifetimes, the memories of all those games was still worth the price of admission.
+Cal never went to the Rose Bowl championship game after 1954 although they came close a couple of times.
+My brother Bruce and I always joked that on the day Cal clinched the Rose Bowl there would be a big earthquake on the fault that runs under the stadium and that would be that.
+It never happened and although Cal was the one Bay Area team that did not have championship runs in our lifetimes, the memories of all those games shared with my family was still worth the price of admission.

 The E Train – Adventure on Tracks.

-The Bay Area was also home to a transit system that involved electrified trolley trains that ran all over.
+The Bay Area was also home to a transit system that involved electrified trolley trains.
 This was way before the current BART system.
-The “E” train came right up to the Claremont Hotel.
+The “E” train came right up to the Claremont Avenue to the Claremont hotel.
 We could jump on the train and go all the way across the Bay Bridge to the downtown terminal in San Francisco.
 From there you could take an electrified bus anywhere in the city or walk to downtown.

 As a kid these trips were always great adventures.
 I can still remember the smell of coffee from the Folgers coffee plant in SF (Now Google SF Headquarters) and the Hamm’s brewery sign that filled up with beer.